tara-mulvaney/idea-spinner/readme.md

 1. Install the recommended plugins by clicking on the `Extensions` icon, typing `@recommended`, and then clicking the `Install` button on those that are still available.
 2. Review the `.vscode/settings.example.json`.
 If this looks good to you, you can activate it by running `cp .vscode/settings.example.json .vscode/settings.json`
 3. Confirm that TS in the bottom-bar is set to our SDK.
-You can click on it to change.\eua
+You can click on it to change.